 Sustainability starts at home.
 When you choose goods and services for your family, make sure they are contributing to the well-being of communities and fostering the long-term health of the planet.
 Here are a few ideas:

 1. Buy foods grown on Rainforest Alliance Certified farms

 Choose coffee, tea, cocoa, chocolate, bananas, orange juice, guava, pineapple, passion fruit, plantains, macadamia nuts and flowers that come from healthy farms where rainforest is conserved and workers receive fair treatment.
 Find out where to buy Rainforest Alliance Certified products near you »

 2. Purchase Forest Stewardship Council (FSC) Certified wood products

 Do your part to conserve forests around the world by buying wood and wood products that are responsibly harvested and processed.
 See a complete list of FSC Certified wood products.

 3. Weather the seasons responsibly

 Save energy in the winter by bundling up at home (and keeping your thermostat set to 68), and use ceiling fans instead of electricity-hogging air conditioners in the summer.
-If you simply must get away to escape the winter blues, purchase carbon offsets for your flight and choose Rainforest Alliance Certified tourism businesses that take care of the environment and surrounding communities you visit.
+If you simply must get away to escape the winter blues, consider purchasing carbon offsets for your flight.

 4. Learn more about rainforests and teach children, friends and family